porrige51122/ABTDG/README.md

  * Type `npm install`
  * Type `npm start`
  * The page will automatically open
+ * Or you can visit [porrige51122.github.io/ABTDG/](https://porrige51122.github.io/ABTDG/) for the singleplayer game

 ### Multi Player
  * Go to our website [abtdg.fun](http://abtdg.fun)